 What is the Great Rotation?

-1) Bond yields have fallen so far (as their prices have risen), that yields can’t fall much further.
-As a result, it’s inevitable that yields will rise (and prices will fall) in the years ahead.
+1) Bond yields had fallen so far (as their prices have risen), that yields couldn't fall much further.
+As a result, it had become inevitable that yields would rise (and prices would fall) in the years ahead.

-3) With the global economy gradually picking up steam and the major risk factors (such as the European debt crisis and the fiscal cliff largely removed from the equation, this flight to quality is bound to reverse in 2013.
-In addition, the Fed will eventually need to raise interest rates and end its policy of “quantitative easing,” events that would remove the most important pillars of support for the bond market.
+In addition, the Federal Reserve would eventually need to raise interest rates and taper its policy of “quantitative easing,” events that would remove the most important pillars of support for the bond market.

-4) With these issues in mind, and seeing more limited opportunities and unattractive yields in bonds, investors will rotate cash away from the relative safety of fixed income investments to take advantage of the reasonable valuations – and more attractive long-term total return prospects – in stocks.
+3) With these issues in mind, and seeing more limited opportunities and unattractive yields in bonds, investors would rotate cash away from the relative safety of fixed income investments to take advantage of the more attractive long-term total return prospects of stocks.
 Since the 2010-2012 rally in bonds was driven in large part by massive inflows of investor cash, a reversal of these inflows would exacerbate the downturn in the bond market and lead to serious losses for fixed-income investors.

 That’s the essence of the Great Rotation.
 And it’s an idea that gained a great deal of credence through late 2012 and early 2013, as evidenced by the flood of headlines devoted to the topic through the first quarter of 2013.

-Further, the Great Rotation could be derailed by an unexpected slowdown in the U.S. economy, a revival of Europe’s debt crisis, adverse economic developments in China, or any other surprise that would cause investors to seek the relative safety of bonds.
+Further, this shift in money flows could be derailed at any point by an unexpected slowdown in the U.S. economy, a revival of Europe’s debt crisis, adverse economic developments in China, or any other surprise that would cause investors to seek the relative safety of bonds.

-In other words, don’t believe everything you read.
+In other words, don’t make decisions based on expectations for a Great Rotation.
 While the upside for bonds is indeed limited at this point, making investment decisions on concerns about the Great Rotation isn’t advisable.
 Pundits are frequently wrong, and it’s rare for an event that has received as much attention as this one has to unfold exactly as the consensus expects.
 And in this case, it doesn’t hurt that the issue in question has been given a catchy name.
 As always, investors are better served by designing their portfolios to meet their own objectives rather than reacting to the headlines.

 Disclaimer: The information on this site is provided for discussion purposes only, and should not be construed as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.
 Be sure to consult investment and tax professionals before you invest.